Surrogate Model-Based Explainability Methods for Point Cloud NNs: EXPERIMENT

 \section{EXPERIMENT}

-In this section, we present the qualitative results of both explainability methods (Sec. \ref{Qual}).
-We also evaluate and compare each approach utilizing the quantitative verification method proposed in section \ref{ver_exp} (Sec. \ref{Quan}).
-A potential application of the local surrogate model-based approach to point clouds is the analysis of instances that are misclassified by the classifier (Sec. \ref{Confusing}).
-In our experiments, we sample $1024$ points from each instance as input to the neural network.
-We choose PointNet\cite{Qi_2017_CVPR} as the model to be explained, which achieves an overall accuracy of 89.2 on Modelnet40\cite{Wu2015}.
-In the explanation phase, we segment the input data into $20$ clusters, and we set the number of perturbed samples to $1000$ for both LIME and KernelShap.
-Theoretically, more perturbed samples result in more accurate and significant explanations.
-However, both LIME and KernelShap have high computational complexity.
-Therefore in practice, there is always a trade-off between processing time and explanation accuracy.
-Additionally, we choose Exponential Smoothing kernel for LIME, denoted as
+In this section, we present the qualitative results of 3D surrogate model-based explainability methods (Sec. \ref{Qual}), evaluate and compare with other 3D-applicable approaches utilizing the quantitative verifications proposed in section \ref{ver_exp} (Sec. \ref{Quan}) and show how the explanations help to analyse the misclassified cases of the classifier (Sec. \ref{Confusing}).
+In our experiments\footnote{Our code is available at \url{https://github.com/Explain3D/LIME-3D}}, $1000$ test instances are selected from Modelnet40~\cite{Wu2015}, which contains $12311$ CAD models in $40$ common categories and is currently the most widely-applied point cloud classification data set.
+We choose PointNet~\cite{Qi_2017_CVPR} as the model to be explained, which achieves an overall accuracy of $89.2\%$ on Modelnet40. we sample $1024$ points from each instance as input to the network.
+Additionally, we choose Exponential Smoothing kernel for training linear regressor, denoted as

 where $d$ denotes the distance from samples to the instances to be explained, and $w$ denotes the kernel width being set to a constant of $0.25$.